andrew-schofield/keepass2-haveibeenpwned/README.md

 ## Known Issues

-* Currently everything happens in the UI thread
 * No indication of download progress
 * There is no way of getting the "password last modified" time from KeePass, so unfortunately both checking modes have drawbacks:
  * "Only check entries that have not changed since the breach date" will produce false negatives if you have changed something other than the password since the breach date